vbaicu/mMusicCast/README.md

 # mMusicCast

+## This project is discontinued.

+**To run this project some changes might be required, due to the deprecation of used modules**

+Pull requests are welcomed if anybody whishes to maintain the project.

 Simple chromecast emulator wriiten in javascript on top of electron.
 ### Supported applications:
 * Youtube - all platforms